IRTF-HRPC/drafts/draft-terminology.md

 --- abstract

-This document argues for moving away from specific language conventions used by RFC authors and RFC Editors in order to encourage inclusive terminology in the ongoing RFC series.
-The document also provides examples of inclusive terminology as precise alternatives for these conventions.
+This document argues for and describes alternatives that shift specific language conventions used by RFC Authors and RFC Editors to avoid offensive terminology in the technical documentation of the RFC series.
+Specifically, this document details two sets of terms that are normalised on the technical level but offensive on a societal level.
+First, arguments are presented for why any offensive terms should be avoided by the IETF/IRTF.
+Second, problem statements for both sets of terms are presented and alternatives are referenced and proposed.
+There is a third section on additional considerations and general action points to address the RFC series, past and future.
+Lastly, a summary of recommendations is presented.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

 --- middle

-# Introduction
+# Terminology and power at the IETF

 The primary function of the IETF is to publish documents that are "readable, clear, consistent, and reasonably uniform" and one function of the RFC Editor is to "[c]orrect larger content/clarity issues; flag any unclear passages for author review {{RFC7322}}.
-Given the importance of communication at the IETF, it is worth considering the effects of terminology that has been identified as exclusionary.
-This document argues that certain obviously exclusionary terms should be avoided and replaced with alternatives.
+Given the importance of communication at the IETF, it is worth considering the effects of terminology that has been identified as offensive, racist and sexist.
+Furthermore, this document argues that certain obviously offensive terms be avoided and replaced with alternatives.
+These sets of terms are "master-slave" and "white-blacklist" for their racist and race-based meanings.

-First, arguments are presented for why exclusionary terms should be avoided by the IETF/IRTF in general.
-Second, problem statements for two sets of terms are presented and alternatives are referenced and proposed.
-There is a third section on additional considerations and general action points to address the RFC series, past and future.
-Lastly, a summary of recommendations is presented.

-The sets of terms discussed in this document are "master-slave" and "whitelist-blacklist".

-# Terminology and power at the IETF

 According to the work of scholar Heather Brodie Graves from 1993, "one goal of the application of rhetorical theory in the technical communication classroom is to assess the appropriateness of particular terms and to evaluate whether these terms will facilitate or hinder the readers’ understanding of the technical material" {{BrodieGravesGraves}}.
 This implies that in order to effectively communicate the